 In this guide you'll discover how pension credit works and what you'll need to do in order to claim it.

-If you're less well off, there is help available to you to boost the state pension you receive.
-This comes in the form of 'pension credit'.
+If you're less well off, there is help available to you to boost your state pension.
+This comes in the form of pension credit.

-Pension credit is awarded to your based on your earnings - known as a 'means-tested' benefit - and tops-up your basic state pension.
+Pension credit is awarded to you based on your earnings - known as a means-tested benefit - and tops up your basic state pension.

-It's made up of two parts, called 'Guarantee Credit' and 'Savings Credit'.
-The Savings Credit element disappears for those reaching state retirement age on or after 6 April 2016.
+It's made up of two parts, called guarantee credit and savings credit.
+The savings credit element has disappeared for those reaching state retirement age on or after 6 April 2016.

-Around 4 million people are entitled to pension credit, but according to the government, a third of those fail to claim it.
-This guide explains how pension credit works, and helps you find out if your eligible for it.
+Around 4 million people are entitled to pension credit but, according to the government, a third of those fail to claim it.
+This guide explains how pension credit works, and helps you find out if you're eligible for it.

 Go further: Tax credits - learn how other credits work in our dedicated tax guide

 Guarantee credit tops up your weekly income to £155.60 for single people and £237.55 for couples in 2016/17.
 To qualify for it, you must:

 - live in the UK